Team USA Dazzle In Their Official Outfits At Winter Olympics’ Opening Ceremony

 Looking good, Team USA!
 The Americans strutted their stuff in their official uniforms at the Winter Olympics Opening Uniforms, staying warms while looking hot!

 As the 2018 Winter Olympics Opening Ceremony held its parade of nations, the women and men of Team USA proudly represented the United States of America in their red, white and blue uniforms.
-With Erin Hamlin leading the team, waving “Old Glory” as the USA flag bearer, the athletes looked incredible in their Ralph Lauren uniform.
+With Erin Hamlin leading the team, waving “Old Glory” as the USA flag bearer, the athletes looked incredible in their Ralph Lauren uniforms during the Feb.
+9 event.
 The parkas looked incredibly warm, which is good because the temperatures were around 31-degrees in PyeongChang, South Korea.

 Team USA unveiled their uniforms in January, and these coats are more than just patriotic.
 They’re scientific: the parka adjusts to the athlete’s ideal temperature and can provide heat up to 11 hours.
 “Ralph Lauren is excited by the convergence of fashion and function, and we are committed to supporting Team USA athletes by outfitting them with the latest innovative technology,” David Lauren, chief innovation officer for Ralph Lauren, said in a statement, per TeamUsa.org.